-A transfer grade point average is calculated for the purpose of admission, using all credits attempted and grades earned at other institutions, with the exception of occupational, technical, or remedial courses.
+A transfer grade point average is calculated for the purpose of admission, using all credits attempted and grades earned at other institutions, with the exception of remedial courses and pass/fail option courses.
+Additionally, this calculation is included in the academic record GPA once applicants have been admitted and begun enrolling in University courses.

 These credits and grades also will be included in calculating honors at graduation from the University.
-Departments within the University have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professional-level courses.
+Departments within the University have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professionallevel courses.
 As a general rule, credits earned in courses that fall in one or more of the following categories are not acceptable in transfer to campuses of the University of South Carolina System: